Using super flavourful green goddess dressing, lovely roasted chicken and fingerling potatoes completely transforms this humble potato salad!

 - 140 g /1 cup cooked chicken chopped rotisserie chicken works well

 - ½ green apple sliced (optional)

 - 230 g /1 cup mayonnaise I used low-fat

 - 6-7 green onions white and green parts

 - 20 g /1 cup fresh basil leaves

 - 160 g / ⅔ cup creme fraiche or sour cream

 - Cut cooked fingerling potatoes in half and eggs in quarters, slice small pickles into ½″ slices, chop chicken in pieces to match potatoes in size, slice green onions and apple and arrange everything on a large platter.

 - To make Green Goddess dressing simply combine all ingredients except for creme fraiche in a food processor and process until smooth.
 Stir in creme fraiche.

-- Drizzle the dressing all over the salad and serve more on the side if desired.
+- Drizzle about a third of the dressing all over the salad and serve more on the side if desired.